Vehxx/Rainfall/README.md

 #### Scale

 Scale is used as a multiplier for determining the surface normal at any given point.
-Increasing this value would cause a raindrop to move a longer distance, whereas decreasing it would cause it to move a shorter distance.
+Increasing this value would cause a raindrop to move a farther distance, whereas decreasing it would cause it to move a shorter distance.
+This is because the scale directly affects the speed of the raindrop.
+Acceleration = force / mass, and this variable determines the force in that equation.

 #### Density